 The answer lies in your hands.
 There is an app for everything these days, and an app for weight loss is no exception.
 The success of these apps lies in their convenience.
 You no longer have to go out of your way to keep track of your meals, exercise and other factors that contribute to weight loss or weight gain.
 Excuses go out the window because your accountability tool is always on you.
 When you log in to Twitter, you’ll have to actively ignore the notifications urging you to continue to lose weight in college.

 Taking advantage of weight-loss apps helped me to lose over 100 pounds while being a full-time undergraduate student.
-If you’re ready to lose weight in college, try out one of these five apps.
+If you’re ready to lose weight in college, see the weight loss programs ranked on HealthTrends, and try out one of these five apps.

 Maintaining a caloric deficit is without a doubt the most important component to losing weight.
 Almost all weight-loss programs require you to track your food, and MyFitnessPal is a free and easy way to do so.
 MyFitnessPal has apps for Android and iOS and can also be accessed on your desktop.

 When you sign up for MyFitnessPal, you’ll be asked to put in your age, height and weight, as well as your activity level (sedentary, lightly active or active).
 Then, it will ask you to choose how much weight you want to lose per week: 0.5 lbs., 1 lb. or 2 lbs.
 Based on this information, the app will tell you how many calories you should eat in a day.

 The app makes keeping track of your calories easy by giving you access to over 300 million foods in their database.
 To count the calories of what you are eating, you can search for the item you want to record or you can scan its barcode.
 Likewise, many restaurants also have their entire menus on MyFitnessPal, so eating out is easy to track too.